mudler/LocalAI/README.md

 Note:

-- You can also specify the model a part of the OpenAI token.
+- You can also specify the model as part of the OpenAI token.
 - If only one model is available, the API will use it for all the requests.

 #### Chat completions